MIKE BEGG

 Tone: confident, factual, direct.
 No superlatives.
 No fluff.

-Review the output for any prohibited claims (especially in supplements, beauty, or baby products).
-Amazon's compliance rules are strict in those categories and AI will sometimes slip in claims that trigger listing suppression.
+Review the output for any prohibited claims, especially in supplements, beauty, or baby products.
+AI will sometimes slip in claims that trigger listing suppression.
 Run the final copy through your compliance checklist before publishing.

 Prompt 4: Backend Search Terms